intel/terraform-intel-aws-elasticache-redis/examples/redis-newvpc/README.md

 - Enable in-transit encryption
 - Enable automated backups

-By default, you will only have to pass three variables
+By default, you will only have to pass these variables in the **/examples/redis-newvpc/main.tf** file

 ```hcl
 region